|

 Afternoon

 - Enjoy the Macuco Safari – by boat, beginning with a ride in an open jeep-towed wagon for an unobstructed view of the scenery along the trail.
-Optional short hike to Macuco Falls for a refreshing dip.
-Board our motor boat on the Iguassu River for ride to the base of the Falls, next to the "great horseshoe" known as the "Devil's Throat."
+Board our motor boat on the Iguassu River for the ride to the base of the Falls, next to the "great horseshoe" known as the "Devil's Throat".
 Return to the hotel very wet!

 Morning